Regulations Under the Public Health Act

 Good quality drinking water is essential for a healthy lifestyle to be achieved.
 The 2011 Australian Drinking Water Guidelines (ADWG) developed by the National Health and Medical Research Council (NHMRC) incorporates the “Framework for the Management of Drinking Water Quality” and provides the water authority with guidance.

 The Public Health Act 2010 and Public Health Regulation 2012 require drinking water suppliers to develop and adhere to a quality assurance program (QAP).
 QAPs are required to be submitted to the Public Health Unit for review and possible on-site inspection.
-Information on Private water supplies is available on the NSW Health Website.
+Information is available here on the NSW Health website.